EndingOsprey317/jlib/README.md

 ## jlib.fsend()

 This function will append a file with any text given as arguments

+### Arguments

 Argument 1: name of the file to be written into
 Argument 2+: text to be written into the file, seperated by a line break

 ## jlib.fsend.overwrite()

 This function will overwrite a file with any text given as arguments

+### Arguments

 Argument 1: name of the file to be overwritten
 Argument 2+: text to be written into the file, seperated by a line break

 ## jlib.fsend.delete()

 This function will delete a file.
 The function will allow only the contents of the file to be deleted, not the file itself.

+### Arguments

 Argument 1: name of the file to be deleted
 Argument 2: boolean - true will keep the file but still delete the contents whereas false will delete the entire file